brianarn/dotfiles/doc/vim-bundles.md

 URL: https://github.com/skammer/vim-css-color.git

-Reason I no longer use: It was seriously adding like 3.5 seconds to start time
+Reason I no longer use: It was seriously adding like 3.5 seconds to start time just opening a file